ADR-0005: NoshAPI FFI Surface Enumeration

 Section titled “2026-06-13 — Cell API backend changes from termbox2 to native renderer; cart contract unchanged (ADR-0036)”Status effect: Accepted (unchanged).
 Zero-impact amendment from the cart author’s perspective.
 No primitive added, no primitive removed, no signature changed, no semantic changed; primitive count unchanged at 66.

 What changed.
 ADR-0036 (2026-06-13) supersedes ADR-0027’s display layer.
-The constrained KN-86 cell API surface ADR-0027 specified is preserved verbatim; the C implementation backend changes from termbox2 to the KN-86 native framebuffer renderer (render.c painting RGB565 to /dev/fb0 on device, into an SDL3 surface in the desktop emulator).
+The constrained KN-86 cell API surface ADR-0027 specified is preserved verbatim; the C implementation backend changes from termbox2 to the KN-86 native framebuffer renderer (render.c painting RGB565 into an SDL3 surface).
+(The “on device via /dev/fb0” half of this sentence was retired 2026-07-27: there is one host, hosts/emulator, running on the desktop and on the device alike over KMSDRM.
+The fbdev path is deleted.).
 The cell API primitives ADR-0027 introduced and this ADR amended onto Tier 1 — cell-set, cell-print, cell-clear-cart-region, cell-cols, cell-rows-usable, half-block-set, half-block-rect, half-block-clear, present, yield — keep their signatures, return values, semantics, chrome-row reservation, and operator-keypress pre-emption.
 Cart-facing contract is bit-for-bit identical.

 Phosphor-mode FFI rename (the one cart-observable change in this amendment). (get-aesthetic-mode) return values change from :amber / :amber / :cipher to :amber / :white / :green per the ADR-0034 amendment landing in the same cascade.
 The primitive signature () → symbol, its Tier 1 placement, its read-only semantic, and its O(1) cost are unchanged; only the symbol set rotates.
 No carts depend on the old symbols (the primitive shipped in this ADR’s 2026-06-07 amendment and has not been used by carts yet).
 New default return value: :amber.